neb-abera/resYouMe/README.md

 # resYouMe: OpenAI powered study assistant

-I'm currently rebuilding the backend of this application in C++ using [drogon](https://www.techempower.com/benchmarks/#section=data-r21) which is currently the fastest web framework in the world
+This application is feature complete and I am now focused on vertically and horizontally scaling this application.
+I'm currently rebuilding the backend of this application in C++ using [drogon](https://www.techempower.com/benchmarks/#section=data-r21) which is currently the fastest web framework in the world.
+I will then rebuild it in ASP.NET core so that I can benchmark the three frameworks

 ## Multi Factor Authentication (MFA) using Okta